 Real living, breathing truth just is.
 And it’s perfect that way.

 The perfect yoga practice is not the one that has the most challenging poses but the one that honors and expresses how I really feel.

 The most beautiful part of it is this: when I feel united with my truth, I feel at home.
 I feel powerful and sexy and perfect, even if my body doesn’t gracefully fit into some advanced pose.

 I still have days where I look in the mirror and compare myself to the skinny blonde woman next to me who is perfectly flexible.
-Yet, no longer do I compare her practice to mine.
-Instead, I honor that her practice is her practice, and that is yoga, and my practice is my practice, and that is also yoga.
+I honor that her practice is her practice, and that is yoga, and my practice is my practice, and that is also yoga.
 Whatever I look like when I am breathing fully into my body, focusing my mind, and moving with intention, that is exactly what the practice “should” look like, because that’s what my practice is.